laukendrasingh/employee/README.md

 ### CREATE RELEASE PIPELINE ON AZURE:
 1. Select artifact
 2. Agent job: Ubuntu Latest
-3. kubectl login: Login into AKS
+3. kubectl login: Login into AKS -> Not required
 4. kubectl apply: Fetch image from ACR and run on AKS

 ### APP-INSIGHTS: